Ceramic-Blue-Tim/Guidelines/src/docs/source/good_practices.md

 ### Simple publish Github Pages from documentation repository

-Since Github only allow to serve static html from either /root or /docs of a given branch and Sphinx outputs html under /build/html it is convenient to script documentation generation to obtain a structure publishable by github pages.
+Since Github only allows to serve static html from either /root or /docs of a given branch and Sphinx outputs html under /build/html it is convenient to script documentation generation to obtain a structure easily publishable using github pages.

 One of the many solution is to organize the repository as below :